 In 1864, a time where advanced education for women was rare, Dr. Crumpler graduated from medical school and became the first African American woman to earn a medical degree in the United States.

-She started her first medical practice in Boston, but when the war ended in 1865, she moved to Richmond, Virginia to help the freed slaves who otherwise would not have had access to medical care.
-Racism was still widespread, which made it, in Crumpler’s words: “a proper field for real missionary work.”
+She started her first medical practice in Boston, but when the war ended in 1865, she moved to Richmond, Virginia, to help the freed slaves who otherwise would not have had access to medical care.
+In Crumpler’s words, racism was still widespread, which made it “a proper field for real missionary work.”

-A few years later, in 1869, she returned to Boston and created a new practice that centered around caring for women and children.
-Passionate about women’s health, she went on to write A Book of Medical Discourses: a book for women to provide them with information on how to care for their own health as well as the health of their families.
+A few years later, in 1869, she returned to Boston and created a new practice centered around caring for women and children.
+Passionate about women’s health, she wrote A Book of Medical Discourses: a book for women to provide them with information on how to care for their own health and the health of their families.